-A new technical standard for generating systems connected via low voltage power inverters to the South Australian distribution network requires that they meet ride-through standards as demonstrated by testing in accordance with testing standards in AS/NZS4777.2 and any applicable AEMO testing standard.
+In South Australia, generating systems connected to the electricity distribution network via a low voltage inverter must meet voltage disturbance ride-through performance standards demonstrated by testing in accordance with AS/NZS4777.2 and any applicable AEMO testing standard.

 The Australian Energy Market Operator (AEMO) has reported disconnection of large portions of the grid connected power inverter fleet in South Australia during disturbances which resulted in brief low voltage excursions.
 This appears to be due to some models of inverters disconnecting immediately upon measuring a grid voltage below the minimum set by Australian Standards.